Is Plastic Recycling that confusing?

 Why can’t I use the resin codes (#1-7)?

 Nationally, we are moving away from this because not all plastics are recyclable.
 In the past, plastics #’s 1 and 2 were touted as “recyclable”.
 However, some plastics within those #’s are not recyclable as it stands in the market today.
 Clam shell plastics, or food grade plastic containers, are not recyclable in our bins.
 The problem with these types of plastics is that the sorting technologies at the MRF’s are not able to sort them yet.
+Some plastics are made differently and the process they go through can determine how recyclable something can be.
 Hopefully, as technology improves, recycling can expand.
 Until then, we are focused on recycling PLASTIC BOTTLES AND JUGS.

 Plastic Bottles and Jugs